-Financial Statements Type of auditor's report issued: Unmo dified Internal control over financial reporting: Material weakness(es) identified? yes X no • Significant deficiency(s) identified that are not considered to be material weakness(es)? yes X none reported Noncompliance material to financial statements noted? yes X no Federal and State Awards Internal control over the major federal programs: • Material weakness(es) identified? yes X no • Significant deficiency(s) identified that are not considered to be material weakness(es)? yes X none reported Type of auditor's report issued on compliance for major federal programs: Unmo dified Any audit findings disclosed that are required to be reported in accordance with section 510(a) of Circular A-133? yes X no Identification of major federal program: CFDA Numbers Name of Federal Pro ogram or (Cluster 10.553, 10.555, and 10.556 Child Nutrition Cluster Dollar threshold used to distinguish between type A and type B programs: \$508,7 58 Auditee qualified as low-risk auditee?
-X yes no
+Financial Statements Type of auditor's report issued: Unmod ified Internal control over financial reporting: • Material weakness(es) identified? - yes X no • Significant deficiency(s) identified that are not considered to be material weakness(es)? - yes X none reported • Noncompliance material to financial statements noted? - yes X no Federal and State Awards Internal control over the major federal programs: • Material weakness(es) identified? - yes X no • Significant deficiency(s) identified that are not considered to be material weakness(es)? - yes X none reported Type of auditor's report issued on compliance for major federal programs: Unmod ified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance? - yes X no Identification of major federal program: CFDA Number Name of Federal Program or Cluster 10.558 Child and Adult Care Program Dollar threshold used to distinguish between type A and type B programs: \$750 , 00 0 Auditee qualified as low-risk auditee? - X yes no